Interaction effects in graphene in a weak magnetic field

 The {\em pseudospin} structure of the term $\sim\varphi(r)\hat{\Sigma}_z$ in the propagator, while preserving the chiral symmetry of the system\cite{prl84Semenoff,prb20wang}, reflects the field-induced breaking thereof around a single Dirac cone. see Fig.~\ref{pictorial} for a graphical representation of this effect.

 In general, the ballistic correction to the density of states is given by two diagrams shown in Figs.~\ref{diagram1}a and ~\ref{diagram1}b, which provide comparable contributions.
-However, as shown in Ref.~\onlinecite{prb07Glazman}, in graphene the Fock diagram dominates over the Hartree diagram.
-This is a consequence of the suppressed backscattering.
-We will thus focus on the sensitivity of the Fock diagram to a weak magnetic field.
+However, as shown in Ref.~\onlinecite{prb07Glazman}, in graphene the Fock diagram dominates over the Hartree diagram in the absence of magnetic field.
+This is a consequence of the suppressed backscattering. { We show\cite{appendix} that the weak magnetic field does not change the picture, namely the Fock diagram is still dominating.} We will thus focus on the sensitivity of the Fock diagram to a weak magnetic field.

 We start with a matrix generalization of the analytical expressions for the Fock diagram, Fig.~\ref{diagram1}a.
 For this purpose, we consider a non-magnetic impurity causing a perturbation $\hat{u} \delta(\mathbf{r})$ and the screened interaction potential, $U(\mathbf{r})$, with a radius $\sim k_F^{-1}$.
 The corresponding expression reads